WeChat Official Accounts: A Comprehensive Comparison of the Four Types

 Function Focus: Subscription Accounts mainly convey information, while Service Accounts lean towards service interaction and can apply for WeChat Pay.

-The Role of WeChat for Business
+The Role of WeChat Work

 1. Manage and maintain customer relationships.